 Plus, when they become adults and have a family of their own, why deprive their parents of their grand children?
 And, why spend more money on a house of your own, if you can live cheaper with your parents?

-Family Is as Important as a Spouse – Having family values in Thailand means, if a Thai man or woman has to make a decision either for or against their parents’ wishes versus for or against the wishes of their spouse, they will make the decision their parents want them to make.
+Family Is as Important as a Spouse – Having family values in Thailand means, if a Thai man or woman has to make a decision either for or against their parents’ wishes versus for or against the wishes of their spouse, they will often make the decision their parents want them to make.

 Strangely though, most of the time it doesn’t cause much friction between spouses as the other spouse, if in the same situation, would likely make the same decision too.